covidsimteam/prox-e/README.md

 ### cov-hub

-This is the dashboard and the central activity hub for all things related to covid for everyone in any given organization or as an individual.
+This is the dashboard and the central activity hub for all things related to covid for everyone as a member of any given organization or as an individual.

 ### prox-e

 This is the additional Open API server for communicating with our system and acts as a proxy to our single source of truth - core db.

+## md

+All sub-projects in the `md` project group are of medium priority.
+It has three distinct sub-projects.

+### indy

+This is currently just a collection of geojson based id blobs for CDN and redundant blob storage on edge networks.

+### indy-pay

+This is the dashboard and the central activity hub for all things related to payments for everyone as a member of any given organization or as an individual.

+### indy-vot

+This is the additional Open API server for communicating with our system and acts as a proxy to our single source of consensus - core kdb.